Spokane officers shoot and kill man after gunfire exchange and 5-hour standoff

 Two Spokane police officers and one Spokane County Sheriff's deputy opened fire.
 The suspect died at the scene, Meidl said.

-Meidl stressed that the incident was still under investigation.
-Investigation into the police shooting will be completed by the Washington State Patrol.
+Meidl stressed that the incident was still under investigation by the Washington State Patrol.

+He said there likely will be body camera footage of the shootings.

 That section of Third Avenue remained closed through Wednesday evening as police conducted their investigation, state patrol said.